core-wg/attacks-on-coap/draft-ietf-core-attacks-on-coap.md

 Several of the discussed attacks can be mitigated with a security protocol offereing confidentiality and integrity such as DTLS, TLS, or OSCORE combined with the solutions in {{RFC9175}}.

 This document is a companion document to {{RFC9175}}
 giving more information on the attacks motivating the mechanisms.
+Denial-of-service using amplification attacks and how to mitigate them are discussed in {{I-D.irtf-t2trg-amplification-attacks}}.

 # Attacks on CoAP